jlperla/web-academic/content/post/computational-macro/index.md

 The problem sets will start off short and easy to help those with less programming experience, and then build in complexity.

 ## Computational Infrastructure and Programming Language
 While students will have experience with another programming language such as Python or Matlab from their prerequisities, this course will be taught using [Julia](https://julialang.org/).
 Beyond being an excellent language for technical computing for macroeconomics, Julia provides a new set of programming principles that will broaden the student's knowledge of computing.
-This will help them in both providing a better differentiated CV or for working as a research assistant for those professors who require more significant computational expertise.
+This will help them students by both providing a better differentiated resume, broader skills, and more opportunities to work as a research assistant for researchers requiring significant computational expertise.

 Students can install a Julia installation on their laptop by following [these instructions](https://julia.quantecon.org/getting_started_julia/getting_started.html).
 While one can use Julia entirely from Jupyter notebook, we will also install VS Code and introduce basic github/vscode usage as well.